sandstreamdev/std/README.md

 ##### Questions

-- How to clamp a value to be in 0 to 1 inclusive range?
+- How to clamp value to be in 0 to 1 inclusive range?
-- How to clamp a value to be in the normal range?
+- How to clamp value to be in the normal range?

 #### clampPercentage